A pandemic means disease which spread worldwide its called pandemic.

 The WHO (world health organization) defines 6 phases as follows.

-Phase 1 – Virus is shown in animals but has not been shown to infections in humans.
+Phase 1 – A virus is shown in animals but has not been shown to infections in humans.

 Phase 2 – A known animal virus has caused an infection in humans